DamienAI/rust-backend-example/README.md

 ## Provided endpoints

-Some simple endpoints are provided:
+Some simple endpoints are available:
  - [GET] localhost:4000/healthcheck
  - [POST] localhost:4000/api/persons
  - [GET] localhost:4000/api/persons/:person_id

 ## Security notes

-Even if some security features are provided (like cores, max-age...) there are still some headers that should be set.

-Also there is no auth mechanism provided with this backend.
+Even if some security features are enabled (like cross-origin, max-age...) there are still some headers that should be set.
+Also there is no auth mechanism in place.

 ## TODO